PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/EventVolunteerGroup/leader/variables/leader.md

 The parent object representing the event volunteer group.
 It contains information about the event volunteer group, including the ID of the user who is the leader.

+## Returns

+A promise that resolves to the user document found in the database.
+This document represents the user who is the leader of the event volunteer group.

 ## See

  - User - The User model used to interact with the users collection in the database.